 by the feet

 Maybe it’s my age.
 Or the ever-present reality of death in our media-saturated world.
-I’m grateful for these sonnets.
+I’m grateful for these words from George MacDonald.
 Good Friday invites me to consider death with my eyes wide open.

 March 21 and 22

 O Lord, when I do think of my departed,